 He is a CLA of the synthesis chapter on Climate Resilient Development Pathways of the IPCC Working Group Assessment Report 6 on Adaptation, to be released in 2021.
 He was earlier a CLA of the IPCC Assessment Report 5 chapter on Urban Areas, that established the role of cities and regions in addressing climate risks in 2014.
 He was a co-PI of a large five-year international Climate Adaptation research programme that spanned India and eight countries in Africa, that explored mechanisms to take climate adaptation to scale in semi-arid regions.

-He is one of South Asia’s most experienced risk and disaster management professionals having led teams to plan & execute rehabilitation programmes for ten major earthquake, cyclone and flood events affecting over 5 million people; and was a member of the Advisory Board of UNISDR’s Scientific & Technical Advisory Group (STAG) and its bi-annual Global Assessment of Risk, from 2008.
+He is one of South Asia’s most experienced risk and disaster management professionals having led teams to plan & execute rehabilitation programmes for ten major earthquake, cyclone and flood events affecting over 5 million people and has been on the Advisory Board of UNDRR’s Scientific & Technical Advisory Group (STAG) and its bi-annual Global Assessment of Risk, since 2008.

-Aromar Revi has led 120 major research and consulting & assignments in India and internationally; has deep governance, institutional development, management and implementation experience, across public, private and academic institutions; has published over 75 peer reviewed publications and books, which are cited over 8,000 times; lectured & taught at over 60 of the world’s leading Universities and think tanks across 6 continents; has travelled extensively to over 55 countries, including 19 of the G-20; helped structure, design & review development investments of over $ 8 billion; worked on 3 of the world’s 10 largest cities; across urban and rural areas in all of India’s 29 states and in multiple international projects across over a dozen countries.
+Aromar has led 125 major practice, consulting and research assignments in India and internationally; has deep governance, institutional development, management and implementation experience, across public, private and academic institutions; has published 95 peer reviewed publications and books; lectured and taught at over 90 of the world’s leading Universities and think tanks across 6 continents; has travelled extensively to over 60 countries, including 19 of the G-20; helped structure, design & review development investments of over $ 8 billion; worked on 3 of the world’s 10 largest cities; across urban and rural areas in all of India’s 29 states and on multiple international projects across over a dozen countries.